feathersjs-ecosystem/feathers-vuex/README.md

 npm install feathers-vuex --save
 ```

+## Important
+The current version of `feathers-vuex` is not compatible with the latest version of `feathers-reactive` (0.5.x).
+To keep on using `feathers-vuex` install version 0.4.x.

 ## Use
 Use `feathers-vuex` the same as any other FeathersJS plugin.
 The only prerequisite is that you have Vuex configured in your Vue app.
 Suppose you have the following Vuex store: